threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

 # Chatflows

-Chatflows are an interactive communication bot that can be used to interactively ask the user some questions then perform actions based on the user's choices.
+Chatflows are an interactive communication bot that could be used to interactively ask the user some questions then perform actions based on the user's choices.
 Think of serving a customer, handling invoices, buying items or in our case provisioning workloads on the grid.

 ## Create a new Chatflow